 Aragon has since become an incorporated town with a government body consisting of a mayor and four council members.
 It is one of three cities in Polk County.

 An annual Kids Day is held in June at the Aragon Mill Pond and features fun events for children 16 and under.
-The annual Aragon BBQ is held the third weekend in June, and features a softball tournament, kids games and ends with a firework extravaganza.
+The annual Aragon BBQ, held the third weekend in June, features a softball tournament, kids games and a firework extravaganza.